 To put it differently, getting better at chess is a balance between learning and playing.
 Kids who play a lot, but don’t learn enough, will stay at their level, or they will progress very slowly.
 Same is true for those who learn a lot, but they never, or hardly ever play.
 Playing and learning should go together and then theoretical knowledge will be followed by the necessary playing skills.

 Why am I writing all this?
-Because I want to advise all parents here of chess kids here in Bangkok, who would like their kids to improve faster, to encourage them to play more.
+Because I want to advise all parents here of kids who play chess in Bangkok, who would like their kids to improve faster, to encourage them to play more.
 Playing home with parents or grandparents who know how to play, is a great start.
 Using applications and online playing platforms can also help.
 But playing with peers is not replaceable.
 Kids develop their playing skills over the chess board, playing with other kids of similar level.

 I hope that this post will be of use to parents who are new in chess.